Divyanshu-DXS/Java-Code-Sandbox/src/CollectionsJava/HashMapInternalWorking.md

 - Hashmaps in java do not allow duplicate keys so each key should be unique.
 - This ensures that each key is associated with only one value, facilitating efficient retrieval of values based on keys.

+#### MORE ON HASHING

+Hashing is changing the form of data.
+There are a lof of algorithms that help us with hashing.

+    - SHA1
+    - SHA256 , etc.

+The concept of hashing is widely used in order to store passwords.
+What hashing in this does it change the password enetred and stores it in its hashed form.

+- We use hashfunction to compute buckets and more data to determine the bucket indices for a key
+- once the bucket index is calculated, it then searches at that index and checks if the key is present or not, if yes - it updates the value, if not it creates a new key value pair.
+- When the threshold of the capacity is breached, then the arrays are resized with a new capacity and reshashing happens
+- rehashing may change the bucket indexes of the already stored elements and store them in different buckets.